dirac-institute/sorcha/docs/gettingstarted.rst

 ephemerides for these objects using Objects in Field, and show you how to use surveySimPP.

 .. tip::
-   In this quick start guide, we go demonstrate how to run a single instance of OIF and surveySimPP.
-Both packages are designed to allow multiple instances to be run in parallel in order to process very large numbers of synthetic planetesimals.
-We recommend starting with the examples below, before moving on to parallel processing.
+   In this quick start guide, we demonstrate how to run a single instance of OIF and surveySimPP.
+Both packages are designed to allow multiple instances to be run in parallel in order to accomodate simulations with very large numbers of synthetic planetesimals by breaking up the job across multiple live proccesses.
+We recommend first starting with the examples below, before moving on to parallel processing.

 Creating Object Files
 -------------------------